zhihuaji/DHCA-Net/README.md

 Our approach uses mmdetection, some modules and code refer to mmdetection(https://github.com/open-mmlab/mmdetection)

 ## Datasets
-The additional annotation dataset will be fully open-sourced after the publication of the paper.
+The additional annotation dataset will be fully open-sourced after the publication of our paper.

 ## Method